Central Colombia and the Santa Marta Mountains

 Flowering bushes also attract many colourful hummingbirds including Rainbow-bearded and Purple-backed Thornbills, Viridian Metaltail, Golden-breasted Pufﬂeg, Buff-winged Starfrontlet and Shining Sunbeam and these are occasionally joined by the nomadic and threatened Black-thighed Pufﬂeg which is sometimes present in good numbers, but at other times is entirely absent.

-Our final morning in the Central Andes will be spent visiting a private hacienda where we hope to find Grey-breasted Mountain-Toucan and the patchily distributed and extremely handsome Crescent-faced Antpitta.
+Our final morning in this area will be spent visiting a private hacienda where we hope to find Grey-breasted Mountain Toucan and the patchily distributed and extremely handsome Crescent-faced Antpitta.

-Leaving Manizales, a flight then takes us 700km north to Colombia's Caribbean coast, where we will start our exploration with a visit to Isla Salamanca in search of the critically endangered Sapphire-bellied Hummingbird, as well as Chestnut-winged Chachalaca and Bronze-brown Cowbird (all endemic).
+Leaving the reserve, we shall take a flight north to Colombia's Caribbean coast, where we will start our exploration with a visit to Isla Salamanca in search of the endangered Sapphire-bellied Hummingbird, as well as Chestnut-winged Chachalaca and Bronze-brown Cowbird (all endemic).

 We will then leave the coastal lowlands and start to climb up into the hills on our way to the magnificent El Dorado Lodge.
 Russet-throated Puffbird, Whooping Motmot, Scrub Greenlet and Black-crested Antshrike are possible, as well as chances of Black-backed Antshrike, Cinereous Becard and (with a little luck) Military Macaws coming to their roost – we have occasionally seen a flock of up to 100 birds!